feedyard/aws-bootstrap/README.md

 could be something self-managed elsewhere in the enterprise but available/appropriate to the needs of this team.

 #### internal pattern
-Where the bootstrap process requires aws based compute from which to run a pipeline tool, the /internal folder includes terraform to support such a self-managed environment in the production account.
+Where the bootstrap process requires aws based compute from which to run a pipeline tool, this repo includes terraform to support such a self-managed environment in the production account.

-folder with docker-swarm/jenkins pipeline
+the bootstrap terreform isolates a dedicated VPC/subnet location, with a pre-defined security group and IAM instance profile to support a pipeline service that will manage the starting point for creating and maintaining the components that enable building the management layer.
+It is recommended that the Bootstrap env be implemented in the AWS used for production since this is typically the most protected account with the least potential number of IAM users.

+assumes the correct bootstrap-prod credentials are in ENV